 Greg Williams is Editor of WIRED UK and has spent the past two decades delivering award-winning work in London and New York.

-He’s interested in understanding the trends, technologies and ideas that are shaping shaping the world and has interviewed numerous founders, investors and technologists, as well as leading figures, including Tony Blair, Satya Nadella (CEO of Microsoft), British Prime Minister Theresa May, Troy Carter (entertainment mogul/Lady Gaga’s former manager), and Federico Marchetti of YOOX NET-A-PORTER GROUP.
+He’s interested in understanding the trends, technologies and ideas that are shaping the world, and has interviewed numerous founders, investors and technologists, as well as leading figures, including Tony Blair, Satya Nadella (CEO of Microsoft), British Prime Minister Theresa May, Troy Carter (entertainment mogul/Lady Gaga’s former manager), and Federico Marchetti of YOOX NET-A-PORTER GROUP.
 Before WIRED UK, he was Executive Editor of Details.

 He is the author of six novels, including the international best-seller, The Nero Decree.